Sam Gaviglio: Seattle Mariners

-After the season, the Cardinals traded Gaviglio to the Seattle Mariners for Ty Kelly.
-On May 11, 2017, he made his major league debut for the Mariners against the Toronto Blue Jays at Rogers Centre in Toronto.
+On November 20, 2014, the Cardinals traded Gaviglio to the Seattle Mariners for infielder Ty Kelly.
+In 2015, he advanced to Triple-A, playing for the Tacoma Rainiers.
+He split the 2016 season between Tacoma and the Double-A Jackson Generals.
+On May 11, 2017, he made his major league debut for the Mariners against the Toronto Blue Jays at Rogers Centre, allowing one run in two innings in relief.
+He started his next five games with good results, going 2–1 with a 2.67 ERA.
+He fared worse in his final six starts with Seattle, going 1–4 with a 6.27 ERA.
+He lost his spot in the starting rotation and was sent down to Tacoma on July 20.
+He returned to the Mariners for four days in August but did not pitch for the team.

 Kansas City Royals

 On September 1, Gaviglio was claimed off waivers by the Kansas City Royals.
 He was added to the active roster for the rest of the season and pitched at a 3.00 ERA over 12 innings.
+He was designated for assignment on March 18, 2018.

 Toronto Blue Jays

-On March 21, 2018, Gaviglio was traded to the Toronto Blue Jays for cash considerations.
+On March 21, 2018, Gaviglio was traded to the Toronto Blue Jays for cash.
 He was recalled by the Blue Jays on May 11.
 Gaviglio spent most of the season in the Blue Jays rotation, finishing with a 3–10 record over 24 starts and 2 relief appearances.
 He struck out 105 batters in 123 2/3 innings.
+In 2019, he had a 4–2 record and 4.61 ERA as a reliever.
+He was limited to 4 games in the shortened 2020 season, allowing 3 runs in three innings.

 Gaviglio was designated for assignment on September 1, 2020, and released on September 4.

 Texas Rangers

-On January 30, 2021, Gaviglio signed a minor league contract with the Texas Rangers organization and was invited to Spring Training.
+On January 30, 2021, Gaviglio signed a minor league contract with the Texas Rangers and was invited to spring training.
 In 5 games for the Triple-A Round Rock Express, he recorded a 2–1 record and 5.13 ERA.